SymfonyCasts/vue/sfcasts/ep1/dev-server.md

 make my favorite change: adding some exclamation points!
 I'll save then move back to my browser.

+***TIP
+If you're using Webpack Encore 1.0 or higher, the page will not automatically reload anymore.
+But that's ok: that's been disabled to show something even cooler, which we'll talk about in the next video.
+***

 Nice!
 The page refreshed *for* me.
 If I remove those exclamation points and come back, it did it again!
 Ok, that's kinda cool: as soon as it detects a change, it automatically reloads.